karima-elhachimi/euri-exercises/topics/intro/slides/http.md

 - **Client-Server Communication** distinct separation of concerns
 - **Stateless** each client request to the server requires that its state be fully represented.
-- **Cacheable** cache constraints may be used, thus enabling response data to to be marked as cacheable or not-cachable.
+- **Cacheable** cache constraints may be used, thus enabling response data to to be marked as cacheable or not-cacheable.

 ---//